NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 {% endcapture %}
 {%
   include feature.html
-  image="images/welsh-dragon-2931-p.png"
+  image="images/projects/EEG_cap.jpeg"
   link="projects/WERP"
-  title="Welsh Event Related Potential Study" flip=true
-  text=text
+  title="Memory Processes in Second Language Learning (EEG)" flip=true text=text
 %}

 {% capture text %}
+This research project is driven by a very simple question: why do we remember things better when we read them aloud, than when we read them silently?
+There are many possible reasons, including hearing your voice, moving your mouth, and paying attention.
+In our research, we are using functional MRI scanning to examine what is different in the brain when we read aloud.
 {%
   include button.html
   link="projects/Production-Effect"
-  text="Find out more about this study" icon="fas fa-arrow-right" flip=true
+  text="Find out more about the reading aloud study" icon="fas fa-arrow-right" flip=true
 %}